grab/engineering-blog/_posts/2023-08-30-building-hyperlocal-grabmaps.md

 ## Benefit of our hyperlocal GrabMaps

-GrabNav, which is a turn-by-turn navigation tool available on the Grab driver app,  is one of our products that benefits from having hyperlocal data.
+GrabNav, a turn-by-turn navigation tool available on the Grab driver app, is one of our products that benefits from having hyperlocal data.
 Here are some hyperlocal data that are made available through our approach:

 - Localisation of roads: The country, state/county, or city the road is in
 - Language spoken, driving side, and speed limit